tschaub/suite/installer/mac/README.txt

    open dashboard.pmdoc

-Click the "Build" button in the menu and save the result as "Dashboard.pkg" in the "pkg" directory.
+Click the "Build" button in the menu and save the result as "OpenGeo_Dashboard.pkg" in the "pkg" directory.

 Build the Suite Services Package
 --------------------------------

-Unzip the "opengeosuite-<VERISON>-mac.zip" artifact created in the first section into the "app/OpenGeo Suite.app/Contents/Resources/Java" directory:
+Unzip the "opengeosuite-<VERSION>-mac.zip" artifact created in the first section into the "app/OpenGeo Suite.app/Contents/Resources/Java" directory:

   unzip ../../target/opengeosuite-<VERSION>-mac.zip -d app/OpenGeo\ Suite.app/Contents/Resources/Java